CPR Hands Placement for Adults

 In the American Heart Association recommendation, rescue breathing is more important for infants and younger children.
 So it's essential to provide 30 compressions and two breaths.
 Do this until normal breathing is restored or until the emergency response team arrives for advanced medical care.

-CPR hand placement refers to the specific technique of positioning one's hands on a person's chest during cardiopulmonary resuscitation (CPR).
-Hand placement is an essential component of successful CPR.
-It is important to make sure that the hands are placed in the correct position, as incorrect hand placement can lead to inadequate depth and rate of chest compressions, as well as a greater risk of rib fractures.
-In order to ensure effective hand placement during CPR, healthcare providers and responders should consult with medical professionals before performing chest compressions on each patient, as well as regular practice proper hand placement and technique on a mannequin or other training device.
+CPR hand placement is the technique of correctly positioning hands on the chest during CPR.
+Proper placement is vital for effective resuscitation.
+It is important to make sure that the hands are placed in the correct position, as incorrect hand placement lead to inadequate depth and rate of chest compressions, as well as a greater risk of rib fractures.

 Chest compression is the most critical element of CPR.
 If someone is in cardiac arrest, their heart is either not beating or cannot circulate blood to the brain and other vital organs.
 Abdominal compressions squeeze the victim's heart to manually pump the heart and circulate oxygenated blood to the body.